Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Capitol Hill

 The Capitol Hill neighborhood has a median purchase price of $712,089 and a median monthly rent of $1,796.
-This neighborhood has a median household income of $101,771.
+This neighborhood is safer than 0% of the city.

 Things to Do in Capitol Hill

-Take in the works of ancient and modern masters of art at the Seattle Asian Art Museum.
-Catch live performances at local theaters in Seattle like the Annex Theatre and Broadway Performance Hall—or immerse yourself in the art of writing at Hugo House in the Capitol Hill Arts District.
+Stop by exhibits like Ai Weiwei: Water Lillies, Boundless: Stories of Asian Art, and Anila Quayyum Agha: Geometry of Light at the Seattle Asian Art Museum.
+Catch live performances like Gold, Next Exit, and Rat Cage at the Annex Theatre—or check out events and shows like Black Nativity, The Story of Edgar Sawtelle, and O-Jak Bridge Art & Dance Festival at the Broadway Performance Hall.
+Immerse yourself in the art of writing at Hugo House, stop by the art walk, or check out On The Block Seattle in the Capitol Hill Arts District.
 Enjoy stunning views of Lake Union, Downtown Seattle, and the Olympic Mountains while strolling through Streissguth Gardens.
-Immerse yourself in Capitol Hill nightlife at carnival-themed bar Unicorn & Narwhal, or the famous Latin-inspired Cha Cha Lounge.
 Start your day off with an Egg & Cheese, Avocado “Toast,” or Chorizo & Egg Bagel at Rubenstein Bagels.
+Feast on an Inferno Burrito, Stoner Nachos, or Bimbos Quesadilla at the famous Latin-inspired Cha Cha Lounge.
 Customize a delicious Poke Bowl with a variety of proteins, sauces, and toppings at Fob Poke Bar.
 Fill up on unique pizzas like the Mr. Pink, Hot Salami, and the White Pie at Dino’s Tomato Pie.
-Satisfy your hunger with fulfilling dessert pies like the Apple Crumble or Coconut Cream Pie while enjoying an Apple Pie Mule cocktail at the Pie Bar.
-Or sing your heart out with some karaoke and enjoy tiki drinks like a Sailor’s Mule, Riptide, or Volcano Bowl at Hula Hula
+Satisfy your hunger with fulfilling dessert pies like the Mud Pie, Apple Crumble, or Coconut Cream Pie while enjoying an Apple Pie Mule cocktail at the Pie Bar.
+Or sing your heart out with some karaoke and enjoy tiki drinks like a Sailor’s Mule, Riptide, or Volcano Bowl at Hula Hula.

-Activities in Capitol Hill include an art museum, live theatre, gardens, and restaurants.
+Activities in Capitol Hill include art museums, live theatre, gardens, and restaurants.

 Fremont

 The Fremont neighborhood has a median purchase price of $757,769 and a median monthly rent of $1,883.
-This neighborhood has a median household income of $106,927.
+This neighborhood is safer than 44% of the city.

-While Fremont is one of the best places to buy a home in Seattle, there is no shortage of modern Seattle apartment complexes to rent from, making this a great spot for singles and young professionals!
+While Fremont is one of the best places to buy a home in Seattle, there is no shortage of modern Seattle apartment complexes to rent from, making this a great Seattle neighborhood for singles and young professionals!
 If you love an area with a strong community, Fremont is a vibrant neighborhood—home to major cultural events like the annual Fremont Solstice Parade.
-Plus, the need for cars is low, thanks to Fremont being one of Seattle’s most walkable neighborhoods and has easy access to public transportation options like Sound Transit but stops!
+The neighborhood also features many public art installations like the famous Fremont Troll!
+Plus, the need for cars is low, thanks to Fremont being one of Seattle’s most walkable neighborhoods and has easy access to public transportation options like Sound Transit bus stops!
 If you want to live close to good shopping, fun outdoor recreation, and trendy restaurants, this neighborhood in Seattle has what you’re looking for.

 Things to Do in Fremont

 Spend the day shopping in local Seattle boutiques such as Pipe and Row and Blue Owl Workshop.
-Be sure to take pictures of the prehistoric-shaped hedges of the Fremont Dinosaurs while walking through Fremont Canal Park.
+Take pictures of the prehistoric-shaped hedges of the Fremont Dinosaurs, walk along the trail, or attend the annual Fremont Fair at Fremont Canal Park.
+Try to escape from themed rooms like The Vanishing Act and The Storykeeper, or participate in an outdoor puzzle hunt like The Mysteries of Noximillian at Locurio.
+Soak in the mountain views, enjoy the moon artwork, or go for a stroll in Fremont Peak Park—or go kite-flying, have a picnic with friends, or run along the Burke-Gilman Trail at Gas Works Park.
 Catch a show from a variety of national and local indie musicians, podcast hosts, and improv groups at Fremont Abbey Arts.
-Explore the many public art installations like the famous Fremont Troll!
-Try Russian-style Beef, Chicken, or Potato Dumplings in various flavors at Pel Meni Dumpling Tzar.
+Try dumplings in various flavors, including Greek, Razorback, and Mac & Cheese at Pel Meni Dumpling Tzar.
 Munch on French-inspired dishes like French Onion Soup, Le Coin Burger, or Trofie Pasta at Le Coin.
-Savor unique ales like the Legend, Sky Kraken, or Dark Star at Fremont Brewing Company.
-Or enjoy craft cocktails like the Hot Spiked Cider, Blackberry Sour, and Super Nova in an indie setting at Mischief Distillery.
+Savor unique ales like the Sky Kraken or Dark Star at Fremont Brewing Company.
+Or enjoy craft cocktails like the Blackberry Sour, Bloody Mischief Mary, or Hibiscus Cardamom Mule in an indie setting at Mischief Distillery.

 Activities in Fremont include parks, art shows, shopping, and restaurants.